 1. What is a room guardian?

-Room Guardians are small creatures that protect one's home from negative spirits and energies.
-These friends can be easily placed on window sills, kitchen shelves, dressers, or wherever to keep watch over the room.
-Each guardian has a soft faux fur coat and each is individually sculpted from the wire frame to the clay face and hands, so no two are alike.
-Room Guardians are not plush, they have a solid body but their arms, tails, and necks are bendable and Inside each of their chests is a unique crystal heart to give each one a different energy.
-These little guys have a lot of character and they love having a home to watch over.
+Room Guardians are handmade poseable art dolls that protect your home from negative spirits and energies.
+They can be easily placed on window sills, kitchen shelves, dressers, or wherever to keep watch over the room.
+Each guardian has a soft faux fur coat and resin casted faces, hands, and feet.
+Most of them are not plush like a stuffed animal, but they are all bendable and easy to place in different positions.

 4. Do you give quotes?